 Which Chrome license do I need?

-Education organizations with G Suite for Education have to purchase the Chrome for Education Perpetual Plan.
+Education organizations with Workspace for Education have to purchase the Chrome for Education Perpetual Plan.

 Accredited non-profit organizations with Google Workspace have to purchase the Chrome for Non-Profit Perpetual Plan.